aws-samples/aws-service-catalog-tools-workshop/workshop/content/40-reinvent2019/30-prerequisites/_index.md

 {{% notice note%}}

-Running this Workshop at re:invent?
-We have provided an AWS Account for you.
-Details available on the card you were handed when you entered the room.
+If you are taking this workshop at re:Invent 2019 you should have been given a note when you entered the workshop.
+This note contains all you need to log into a AWS account we have created for you.

-For re:invent Workshops, use the credentials you were provided at the start of the session.
-Speak to one of the AWS Workshop Team if you don't have any login details.
+We have installed the tools needed for you to get going.
+If you want to run through this workshop in your own account please <a href="{{< relref "/30-how-tos/10-installation" >}}">install</a> the tools first.
 {{% /notice %}}